OccultusCaudex/mate-themes-extras/README.md

 You have to use autogen.sh with configure flags to enable a theme.

-Without a flag nothing will compile!
+Without a flag nothing will compile!!!!!

-This will install all themes.
+This example for one theme, use ./configure --help after autogen.sh to find the right configure flags.

 ./autogen.sh \

---enable-Adwaita-Cupertino-SL \
+--enable-Adwaita-Cupertino-SL

---enable-AmbianceBlue \

---enable-Ambiance-Xfce-LXDE-MATE \

---enable-ANewStartBlood \

---enable-Cologne=yes \

---enable-drakfire-dream-black \

---enable-GnomishDark \

---enable-RadianceBlue \

---enable-Radiance-Xfce-LXDE-MATE \

---enable-Sonar \

---enable-SonarBlue \

---enable-Zukitwo \

---enable-Zukitwo-Dark \

---enable-Zukitwo-Dust \

---enable-Zukitwo-Brave \

---enable-Zukitwo-Colors \

---enable-Zukitwo-Human \

---enable-Zukitwo-Illustrious \

---enable-Zukitwo-Noble \

---enable-Zukitwo-Wine \

---enable-Zukitwo-Wise \

---enable-Sonar-Icons

 make